Melvynx/Melvynx/README.md

 Added the `Mon 3 Jan 2022`

-Last update on Thu Jan 18 2024
+Last update on Fri Jan 19 2024

-**349 day before 2025 ⏱** days before new years
+**348 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️